ULL-ESIT-PL/babel-learning/README.md

 * See this introduction by Matt Zeunert and the associated [GitHub repository](https://github.com/mattzeunert/babel-plugin-demo) for a simple example of how to create a Babel plugin.
   * [Compiling JavaScript with Babel and writing your own Babel plugins](https://youtu.be/5gQiIWXBQ0U?si=AR0ZKEI6rZe4OMpV) Matt Zeunert

 ## VSCode Configuration

 See section [doc/vscode-typescript-config.md](/doc/vscode-typescript-config.md) on how to configure VSCode to work with Babel files in TypeScript.

+## git configuration: Husky and git Hooks

+See section [doc/git-hooks-configuration.md](doc/git-hooks-configuration.md) on how to survive with pre-commit hooks

 ## Babel Configuration